Classroom Setup Ideas That Will Simplify Your Classroom Management

 Cons:

-Choose a base arrangement of straight rows.
-Then, teach your students how to turn their desks into groups of 3 or 4, an action that typically requires only 10-15 seconds.
-This versatility allows you to switch seating arrangements as needed within a lesson.
+Then, teach your students a procedure for quickly turning desks into groups of 3 or 4 as needed.
+This versatility allows you to switch seating arrangements within a lesson.

 Other Classroom Setup Considerations

-So what should you display?
+So what should you display on the wall?

 • Your class expectation or your school’s code of conduct.